Should I feel empathy for vaccine refusers who get COVID-19?

 Can having more empathy help?

-“But the idea that the unvaccinated sick somehow deserve an extra level of scorn, even that we should be refusing them medical care out of some sort of performative, cruel make-them-learn-their-lesson exercise, is monstrous and inhuman.Will Leitch, writer
+“The idea that the unvaccinated sick somehow deserve an extra level of scorn, even that we should be refusing them medical care out of some sort of performative, cruel, make-them-learn-their-lesson exercise is monstrous and inhuman,” Leitch wrote.

 Unkind attitudes and claims of “karma” from the vaccinated aren’t helpful, either, experts say.